B1nus/wezy/README.md

 - mutable arguments are not a thing in wasm, so return the parameters and update the value after calling the function. wasm thankfully supports multiple return out of the box.
 - Everything is utf-8 encoded.
 - Webgl for rendering.
-- No function name mangling.
+- No function name mangling. "_start" cannot be a name in crust because it starts with an underscore

 # MVP
 - compiles applications that use audio, graphics or input as a website.